-Bonjour et bienvenue!
+Bonjour et bienvenue à Bouge & Rouge, my playground of thoughts from yours truly.
 Je m’appelle Erica, or E, a fiery 20-somethin’-year-old brought to you by overpriced coffee and a soft contour.
-I’m a girl in the tech industry by day and blogger by night.
-Welcome to Bouge & Rouge, my playground of thoughts and the diary of my 20s.
+I work in the tech industry by day and am a blogger by night.
+A Jersey girl at heart, I now call New York City my home.

 My inspiration for the name and tagline of this blog stems from: